 It is more accurate to say that brokers don’t like certain factoring companies.

 Brokers need a complete, legible, and timely invoice to get paid by their customers.
-If a factoring company is slow at billing or always bills incomplete or illegible paperwork, then that broker will most likely not want to call you for the next load that they need to be covered.
+If a factoring company is slow at billing or always bills incomplete or illegible paperwork, that broker will most likely not want to call you for the next load they need to be covered.

 The truth is that factoring companies have the responsibility of working with brokers every day and to build quality relationships with them on behalf of your company.
 While every factoring company has this responsibility, there are different standards that they hold themselves to.
 For example, OTR Capital bills brokers the same day that you factor and actively follows up with the broker to make sure it is set for payment.